 When asking for donations in person, unlike with other fundraising methods, the prospect will be impacted by how you come across as a person.

 Pay special attention to your body language and your voice.
 Sit straight but relaxed, face your prospect.
-Use movement to generate interest.
+Use movement to generate interest while asking for donations.

 Vary the tempo, pitch, and tone of your voice.
 Reflect back to your prospect, for example by matching body language and using similar verbal style, in order to create an emotional bond with them.